matthew-breeding/mreddata/README.md

   -x, --no-load         Only load the file/histogram names into memory, not
                         the histogram data.
 Usefull for files with a large number of histograms
-  -e, --include-error   include error bars in the plot
 ```

 `options` and `plot_options` handle the file and plotting attributes, respectively.